-The commission shall meet at least once a month at a place convenient to the public.
-All meetings of the commission shall be open to the public.

-A majority of the total appointed membership of the commission shall constitute a quorum.
+- (a) The commission shall meet at least 11 times annually at a place convenient to the public.
+Each meeting shall occur not more than 45 working days after the previous meeting.
+All meetings of the commission shall be open to the public. - (b) A majority of the total appointed membership of the commission shall constitute a quorum.
 Any action taken by the commission under this division requires a majority vote of the members present at the meeting of the commission, with a quorum being present, unless otherwise specifically provided for in this division.

 (Amended by: Ch.
 919, Stats.
 1979; Ch.
 1087, Stats.
 1980; Ch.
 43, Stats.
-1982.)
+1982; Ch.
+683, Stats.
+2015; Ch.
+597, 2016.)